HISP 200 - The Everyday and the American Environment (3 Credits)

 Students will secure a summer internship with an organization engaged in historic preservation work (this can be a public agency, nonprofit, or private firm).
 The student will formulate a plan of work and a series of pedagogical goals to satisfy both the practical needs of the project and the academic requirements for the course.

-HISP 670 - Conservation of Historic Places: Historic Materials, Building Systems, and Conservation (3)
+HISP 670 - Conservation of Historic Places: Historic Materials, Building Systems, and Conservation (3 Credits)

 This course introduces students to the analysis of historic buildings, building systems and materials.
 The overall emphasis is on assessing the condition of a building and its parts, and formulating a preservation strategy based on it.
 Conservation methods will be discussed through the introduction of philosophies and specific techniques.

-HISP 679 - Introduction to Measured Drawings for Historic Preservation (3)
+HISP 679 - Introduction to Measured Drawings for Historic Preservation (3 Credits)

 This course teaches graphic documentation methodologies for historic buildings, including hand measuring, drafting, preparing a sketch plan, analyzing buildings, and producing finished drawings in ink.
 Students will analyze building in situ.